GET TO KNOW DARCY

 Supporting individual growth, identity development, and crisis stabilization, through the use of numerous modalities is the core of my work.
 Believing in client-centered approaches, self-determination, and strengths-based therapy allows me to bring my 10+ years of experience of working with individuals and families to support you and your family.
 Through a combination of play therapy, EMDR and talk therapy I strive to support children and families in reaching their goals.
 With 15 years of professional animal handling experience I am also happy to offer the services of my therapy dog “Lawrence” to those clients who would benefit from animal-assisted interventions.

 I have an adaptable style that fits numerous individual goals and needs.
 Since 2008 I have been working with children and families, I have a Master of Social Work from San Francisco State University and I am a Registered Clinical Social Worker with the BC College of Social Workers.
-I am available to see infants to young adults 25 years and under who have experienced trauma, depression/anxiety, prenatal substance use, LGBTQ concerns, adoption and more.
+I am available to see people of all ages and have special training to work with 0-25 year olds who have experienced trauma, depression/anxiety, prenatal substance use, LGBTQ concerns, adoption and more.
 I enjoy supporting the whole family; parents, foster parents, guardians, and extended family chosen or biological.